Idris Mohamed

-Idris Mohamed (born 25 November 2003) is a professional footballer who plays as a right-back for the Championnat National club Le Puy.
+Idris Mohamed (born 25 November 2003) is a professional footballer who plays as a centre-back for the club Metz.
 Born in France, he plays for the Comoros national team.

 Club career

 Mohamed is a product of the youth academies of the French clubs Istres and Marignane GCB.
 In 2022, he debuted with Marignane GCB in the Championnat National 3, and the following year he moved to Rousset in the same competition.
 On 27 May 2025, he transferred to Le Puy in the Championnat National.

 International career

-Born in France, Abdallah is of Comorian descent and holds dual French-Comorian citizenship.
+Born in France, Mohamed is of Comorian descent and holds dual French-Comorian citizenship.
 He was called up to the Comoros national team for the 2025 COSAFA Cup.

+On 11 December 2025, Mohamed was called up to the Comoros squad for the 2025 Africa Cup of Nations.